 If you’re shopping for a timeless French stove, you’ve come to the right place!
 This is a real-life review of our Lacanche French range, including lots of photos, details and insight into this brand and others.

 You’ll find purchase considerations, real life pros and cons for Lacanche ovens, and so much more!

 Originally published January 2018.
 Updated with additional details and video March 31, 2021.

 Our Lacanche range is the centerpiece of our new kitchen.

 When planning our remodel, I knew I wanted to integrate a professional range / oven, consolidating our existing wall ovens and countertop range.
-I had been drawn to La Cornue and seen Lacanche in the kitchens of several great designers and my friend Jennifer’s kitchen.
+I had been drawn to La Cornue and seen Lacanche in the kitchens of several great designers, as well my friend Jennifer’s kitchen.

-A French stove feels timeless.
+A French stove truly just feels timeless, with a warm, classic and vintage flair.
 At the time we purchased it, it felt a little different than what you see in most American kitchens.

 I considered a variety of other professional ranges including Wolf, Thermador, Viking, Blue Star and Dacor.
 Ultimately as you see, I chose a Lacanche range.

 One notable difference between most Thermador, Wolfe, Viking and Blue Star ranges is that there are no windows on the doors.
 I think that’s what drew me to the Lacanche – the simplicity.